Published on: December 4, 2016

-Gross (sthūla) – This covers all aspects that can be cognised by the senses (indriya), cognitive apparatus (manas) and logic (buddhi).
+Gross (sthūla) – The gross aspect is everything that can be cognised by the senses (indriya), cognitive apparatus (manas) and logic (buddhi).

 For example: the world we see around us is made of the primordial elements (panchabhūtas) such as earth (prithvi), water (áp), fire (agni), air (vāyu), space (ākāṣa).